Exclusive: Chilean regulators reject Albemarle's plans to boost lithium output

 The U.S. mining giant did not immediately respond to a request for comment.

-Albemarle filed the environmental impact statement (DIA) in September detailing plans to build the new plant near the northern Chilean coastal port of Mejillones as well as six new solar evaporation pools in the Salar de Atacama, which lies close to the border with Bolivia and Argentina.
+Albemarle filed the environmental impact statement (DIA) in September detailing plans to build the new plant near the northern Chilean coastal port of Mejillones, as well as six new solar evaporation pools in the Salar de Atacama, which lies close to the border with Bolivia and Argentina.

-Albemarle has said the upgrades would boost output without using more lithium-rich brine, or saltwater, from the environmentally sensitive salt flats.
+Albemarle has told both regulators and investors the upgrades would boost output without using more lithium-rich brine, or saltwater, from the environmentally sensitive salt flats.

+The September plan modified Albemarle’s original La Negra “Phase 3” plant expansion project, whose environmental impact assessment was approved in 2017.

+Albemarle Chief Executive Luke Kissam said in an earnings call last week that the company’s La Negra Phase 3 and 4 projects would add 40,000 tonnes of capacity and were “progressing as planned toward commissioning during 2020.”

 The company has five days to appeal the decision, SEA said in its resolution.